 - Highlight the respective roles of the States and business to ensure access by victims to effective remedy (Pillar 3 of the UN Guiding Principles).

 - Session 1: Training Workshop on the linkage between Business and Human Rights and Agenda 2030

-- Session 2: Panel on the potential and challenges to implement the UN Guiding Principles as an essential means to realize the Agenda 2030
+- Session 2: Panel on the potential and challenges to implement the UN Guiding Principles as an essential means to realize the Agenda 2030.
+The panellists are: